High five: Too slow

 The "too slow" variation is a sequence of high five and low five, often accompanied by a rhyme such as "Up High.
 Down Low ..."
 During the down low sequence, the initiator will surprise the counter-party by pulling their hand back at the last moment, tricking the other person into swiping at empty air, completing the rhyme with "Too slow!"
 There are variations on this theme, with additions of "to the side" and other hand positions for the partner to contact the initiator's hand.

-The origin of the too slow variation has not been established, but notable sources have made reference to it; for example a 1983 journal is quoted as saying, "Whether we hammer, or hoe, whoop or holler, as they say, slap five up high, down low, you're too slow, we do it with the rhythmic motif that leads to harmony."
+The origin of the too slow variation has not been established, but the earliest documented instance is a 1982 news article in the Evansville Courier & Press.
+A robot named Fubar interacted with customers: "'Gimme three brother' he tells a shopper as he extends a golden hand with that many fingers.
+Then with a rapid-fire retort he confuses the greeter with "Take It back!
+Up high!
+Down low!
+Too slow!"
+Other notable sources have made reference to it; for example a 1983 journal is quoted as saying, "Whether we hammer, or hoe, whoop or holler, as they say, slap five up high, down low, you're too slow, we do it with the rhythmic motif that leads to harmony."
 The title song for Lay on Five, a BBC children's television programme broadcast in 1985–86 featuring Floella Benjamin, ended "..too slow to Lay on Five."
 The too slow variation is in the 1987 film The Principal in a scene where Principal Rick Latimer (James Belushi) does it to Arturo Diego (Jacob Vargas).
 In the New York Times archives, the earliest reference is from 1993 when Arnold Schwarzenegger did it with the son of a film-crew member while on the set of Last Action Hero, saying: "Let's have five.
 Five high.
 Five low," at which point Schwarzenegger pulled his hand away saying "Too slow."
 The boy reportedly laughed.
 Schwarzenegger did it originally in the 1991 film Terminator 2: Judgment Day, when John Connor (Edward Furlong) teaches the Terminator (Schwarzenegger) to "Gimme five.
 Up high, down low, too slow."
 In 2008, They Might Be Giants released the song "High Five!" on an album for children titled Here Come the 123s, with lyrics "High five!
 Low five!
 Slap me five!
 Down low!
 Too slow!," a gesture described in the song as "old school" a slang term usually meaning something from a prior generation.

-The rhyme bears a striking resemblance to a very old rhyme, possibly medieval, used by blacksmiths to teach apprentices how to best operate a bellows in a way that maximized its efficiency by opening it fully and quickly, while closing it slowly.
+The rhyme bears a striking resemblance to a very old work song, possibly medieval, used by blacksmiths to teach apprentices how to best operate a bellows in a way that maximized its efficiency by opening it fully and quickly, while closing it slowly.
 The didactic rhyme is "Up high.
 Down low.
 Up quick.
 Down slow; And that's the way to blow."